 You may get a sore mouth or mouth ulcers.
 This can make you more likely to get a mouth infection.

 Use a soft toothbrush to clean your teeth or dentures in the morning, at night and after meals.

 - tell your nurse or doctor – they can give you a mouthwash or medicines to help

 - avoid alcohol, tobacco, and foods that irritate your mouth.

 You may notice that you feel low or have changes in your mood.
 Talk to your doctor or nurse if you feel like this.
-It might help to talk to a family member or friend about how you are feeling.
-We have more information about dealing with emotions.
+It may help to talk to a family member or friend about how you are feeling.

 Erlotinib can cause nosebleeds.
 These are usually mild and stop without needing treatment.
 Tell your doctor or nurse if you have nosebleeds.

 This treatment may cause headaches.
 If this happens, tell your doctor or nurse.
 They can give you painkillers.